wareya/filli/readme.md

 - - No `goto`
 - No type coersion of any kind
 - - (equality checks accept unalike arguments and return as unordered-unequal)
-- Limited "stdlib", print() only; not automatically exposed to your C environment
+- Limited "stdlib", not automatically exposed to your C environment (similar to Lua)
 - Root-level code runs normally, ergonomic for scripting

 ## Examples